What changes can I expect?

 4. Creation of health insurance marketplaces

 On Oct.
 1, 2013, state and federal health insurance marketplaces opened for business.
 Through these online marketplaces, you can easily compare health insurance products and sign up for the one that best meets the needs of your family or small business.
 You also have the option to sign up for insurance by phone, mail or in person, if preferred.

-Pennsylvania has decided not to launch its own marketplace.
+Pennsylvania has decided to launch its own marketplace.
 This means that state residents who don't have health insurance and cannot buy it through their employer will be able to purchase it through Pennie.

 5. Financial help for qualifying individuals or families who cannot afford health insurance